How to Add Your Business to Google Maps: Complete 2025 Guide

 Your business description is prime real estate for incorporating relevant keywords while telling your brand story.
 You have up to 750 characters to explain what makes your business unique, what services you offer, and why customers should choose you over competitors.

-I’ve learned that the most effective descriptions follow a simple formula: start with what you do, mention your location and service area, highlight what makes you different, and end with a call to action.
+The most effective descriptions follow a simple formula: start with what you do, mention your location and service area, highlight what makes you different, and end with a call to action.
 Avoid keyword stuffing, but naturally incorporate terms your customers actually search for.
-For example, instead of just “restaurant,” use “family-owned Italian restaurant serving authentic pasta and pizza.”
+For example, instead of just “restaurant,” use “family-owned Italian restaurant serving authentic pasta and pizza in downtown Seattle.”

 Remember to include practical information that doesn’t fit elsewhere, like parking availability, accessibility features, or special services.
 These details help customers make informed decisions and reduce unnecessary phone calls asking basic questions.